NatNight99/english-for-designers/02_first_impression/index.md

 Hi, my name is Natálie Němcová.
 I’m an aspiring illustrator, 3D sculptor, animator and writer with love for dark folktales and storytelling.
-I have been fascinated by nature and fantastical creatures as long as I could remember it left a great impact on my work.
+I have been fascinated by nature and fantastical creatures as long as I could remember and it left a great impact on my work.
 I devoted my life to studying works of art, animated films and European mythology.
 I’m still trying to find my own creative voice.